BenedikteEva/miniProjectPart1-2/PERIODE2.md

 kort fortalt ejs==jsp (ikke ===)

 ### 6. Demonstrate a simple Server Side Rendering example using a technology of your own choice.
-route -view
-jeg har brugt ejs sider.
-Ejs er en server side rendering template engine
+routes and views

 ### 7. Explain, using relevant examples, your strategy for implementing a REST-API with Node/Express and show how you can "test" all the four CRUD operations programmatically using for example the Request package.
 Database på mongodb
 ##### Se api.js i routes
-endpoints ('./routes/api).
-facade metoder til at lave crud metoder.
+endpoints ('./routes/api).  route -view jeg har brugt ejs sider.
+Ejs er en server side rendering template engine facade metoder til at lave crud metoder.
 response ('./views/forskellige endpoints).